anxhukumar/hashdrop/docs/resource-limits-and-abuse-prevention.md

 ### Database — stale download counters

 The per-file daily download counters used by the CloudFront download protection are cleared on a daily cycle.
-This is what resets the download limit each day.

 ### Database — unverified users